sparkalow/angular-truncate/README.md

 # angular truncate

-This project is a filter for Angularjs to truncate text strings to a set number of characters and add ellipses when needed.
+This project is a filter for Angularjs to truncate text strings to a set number of characters or words and add ellipses when needed.